 You can also see the character is wearing goggles while playing a gold guitar (bonus: it’s a G chord!), there’s a corner of a gazebo with a garland off to the side!
 If you read the book, the full page also shows a yappy goose, bubble gum, and grandma.
 See, this is fun!

 My all-time favourite comes from the Catholic News Agency - ZIPPER.
 Zipper!
-It’s a zipper on a jacket strewn on the bed at the end of the day, it’s not even being worn.
-Like, uh, what kind of zipper were they thinking of?
-Says more about where their strange brains are at, I guess.
+It’s a zipper on a jacket strewn on the bed at the end of the day.
+It’s not even being worn!

 A BONUS CLARIFICATION FOR SARAH ISGUR!